 Pursuant to Education Code Section 87359, the equivalency process "shall include reasonable procedures to ensure that the Governing Board relies primarily upon the advice and judgment of the Academic Senate to determine that each individual employed under the authority granted by the regulations possesses qualifications that are at least equivalent to the applicable minimum qualifications..."

+Equivalency Committee – An academic senate equivalency committee shall be established to fulfill the requirement of Education Code Section 87359, which states that the equivalency process "shall include reasonable procedures to ensure that the Governing Board relies primarily upon the advice and judgment of the Academic Senate to determine that each individual employed under the authority granted by the regulations possesses qualifications that are at least equivalent to the applicable minimum qualifications..."
+In order to ensure that the governing board relies primarily on the advice and judgment of the Academic Senate, the academic senate equivalency committee shall:

+Be available to screening and selection committees as a resource regarding equivalency determinations.

+Review the decisions of the screening committees as described below.

+Recommend all equivalency determinations to the governing board.

+Further clarify the criteria to be used for determining equivalency.

+Ensure that careful records are kept of all equivalency determinations.

+Periodically review this procedure and recommend necessary changes to the Academic Senate and governing board.

+In general, ensure that the equivalency process works well and meets the requirements of the law.

 Determination of Equivalencies—The following procedure is to be used to determine when an applicant for a faculty position, although lacking the exact degree or experience specified in the Disciplines List of the Board of Governors that establishes the minimum qualifications for hire, nonetheless does possess qualifications that are at least equivalent to those required by the Disciplines List.
 This procedure is intended to ensure a fair and objective process for determining when an applicant has the equivalent qualifications.
 It is not intended to grant waivers for lack of the required qualifications.